Chapter 4:

 A life sketched by me.

-Upon arriving at our new residence, I was swept into action without delay.
-The task at hand was to unpack my belongings and fashion my new space into a haven of personal comfort.
-What awaited was a surprise though: a room quite bigger than the one I had left behind.
-When my brother had moved out of our house, he'd left his things in his old room.
-My parents hadn't let me switch to that room, even though it was more spacious.
-But now that he's gone, I moved his stuff to the smaller room, giving me the luxury of claiming the roomier one for myself.
+The moment we arrived at the new house, it was all hands on deck.
+Unpacking boxes, rearranging furniture – the task was to unpack my belongings and fashion my new room into a haven of personal comfort.
+What awaited me was a surprise though– a room far bigger than the one I'd left behind.
+Back when my brother moved out, he'd stashed all his things in his old room.
+Even though it was spacious, my parents wouldn't let me switch.
+But with him gone, the tables had turned.
+I banished his belongings to a smaller room, claiming the expansive one for myself.
 And as if fate had granted me an extra bit of kindness, this room even had an adjoining balcony.

 The next day, we set to work getting the entire house in order.
 We kept at it until evening, by which time the place had started to resemble a home.
 There were still boxes scattered here and there, but we had enough space to move around.

 With nothing else to occupy my time, I took a stroll around the neighborhood.
-The streets were new to me, but they had a welcoming charm, sharing stories of the past with those who cared to listen.
+The streets were new to me, but they had a welcoming charm.
+I don't know the magic here, but a look from far away gave you one of those 90's movie feel, as if sharing stories of the past with those who cared to listen.

 As I roamed the unknown streets, I made mental notes of the twists and turns I took and the houses I passed.
 There was a big sign a few streets ahead, written "Welcome to Pine Lawn."
 We passed right by it when we arrived here.
 I don't know who gave this neighborhood that name, but surely, I couldn't find any pine trees anywhere along my walk.